ppetr/persistent-queue-log/README.md

 - SQLite3
 - [APSW](https://rogerbinns.github.io/apsw/) SQLite 3 wrapper

+On Debian based systems this can be installed (for Python 3) by

+    sudo apt-get install python3-apsw

 ## Implementation details

 The queue is implemented on top of a dedicated SQL database.
 APSW is used mainly